Samburu Game

 Samburu

-National Reserve is situated on the banks of the Ewaso
+National Reserve is situated on the banks

-of wildlife.
-Giraffe, buffalo, waterbuck and zebra
+- attracts plenty of wildlife.
+Giraffe, buffalo, waterbuck

-(including the endangered Grevy's zebra) from the
+and zebra (including the endangered Grevy's zebra)

 leopard and cheetah are also quite easy to spot, thanks